Sulstice/cocktail-shaker/paper.md

 # Acknowledgements

-We acknowledge contributions from Ryland Forsythe as an academic advisor,Marvin Corro for quality assurance, Rose Gierth for technical documentation, and Elena Chow for her work on the graphics.
+We acknowledge contributions from Ryland Forsythe as an academic advisor, Marvin Corro for quality assurance, Rose Gierth for technical documentation, and Elena Chow for her work on the graphics.

 # References